OpenEvalProject/evals/manuscripts/elife-18096/v2/manuscript.md

 ## Abstract

-10.7554/eLife.18096.001 Universally conserved factors from NusG family bind at the upstream fork junction of transcription elongation complexes and modulate RNA synthesis in response to translation, processing, and folding of the nascent RNA.
+Universally conserved factors from NusG family bind at the upstream fork junction of transcription elongation complexes and modulate RNA synthesis in response to translation, processing, and folding of the nascent RNA.
 Escherichia coli NusG enhances transcription elongation in vitro by a poorly understood mechanism.
 Here we report that E. coli NusG slows Gre factor-stimulated cleavage of the nascent RNA, but does not measurably change the rates of single nucleotide addition and translocation by a non-paused RNA polymerase.
 We demonstrate that NusG slows RNA cleavage by inhibiting backtracking.
 This activity is abolished by mismatches in the upstream DNA and is independent of the gate and rudder loops, but is partially dependent on the lid loop.
 Our comprehensive mapping of the upstream fork junction by base analogue fluorescence and nucleic acids crosslinking suggests that NusG inhibits backtracking by stabilizing the minimal transcription bubble.
-DOI: http://dx.doi.org/10.7554/eLife.18096.001

 ## Introduction

 To control when and how fast genes are expressed, the activity of RNA polymerase (RNAP) is tightly regulated.
 Much of transcription regulation in all domains of life takes place at the initiation stage by modulating activities of promoters.
 The examples of on/off regulation at the transcript elongation stage, such as promoter-proximal pauses in metazoans (Adelman and Lis, 2012) and antitermination in prokaryotes (Santangelo and Artsimovitch, 2011), are also known.
 In other cases, transcription elongation control is mediated by coupling of transcription to downstream processes, such as RNA translation, processing, and folding (Proshkin et al., 2010; Bubunenko et al., 2013).
 The multisubunit RNAPs evolved to elongate relatively inefficiently in the absence of proper coupling, thereby enabling the downstream processes to control the elongation rate.
 The ubiquitous family of NusG proteins (SPT5/SPT4 in archaea and yeast, DSIF in mammals) are the central components which mediate coupling between transcription and the downstream processes (Werner, 2012).

-The simplest member of the family, a bacterial NusG, consists of two domains connected by a flexible linker (
+The simplest member of the family, a bacterial NusG, consists of two domains connected by a flexible linker (Figure 1).
+The N-terminal domain (NTD or NGN) anchors NusG to the clamp helices of the RNAP β’ subunit, whereas the C-terminal domain (CTD or KOW) interacts with the components of the downstream processes (reviewed in [Belogurov and Artsimovitch, 2015]).
+In E. coli, NusG CTD interacts with NusE as part of the ribosome on protein coding operons (Burmann et al., 2010) or as a part of a so-called antitermination complex (NusABEG) on ribosomal RNA operons (Zellars and Squires, 1999; Shankar et al., 2007; Singh et al., 2016); in these contexts, NusG inhibits the function of a transcription termination factor Rho.
+If neither ribosome nor antitermination complex is engaged, which often implies that transcription is futile, NusG CTD binds to Rho and facilitates termination of transcription (Cardinale et al., 2008; Peters et al., 2012). tRNA and other non-coding RNA genes escape the premature termination by Rho possibly due to their extensive secondary structures and small size relative to the transcribed region required for the termination of transcription by Rho (Mooney et al., 2009a; Peters et al., 2009).
+NusG-mediated coupling of transcription with the pioneer round of translation is likely conserved in prokaryotes, whereas functioning of NusG CTD (and additional KOW domains present in eukaryotic SPT5 and DSIF) in RNA processing/maturation is likely conserved in all domains of life (Belogurov and Artsimovitch, 2015).

 ![Figure 1.](https://cdn.elifesciences.org/articles/18096/elife-18096-fig1-v2.jpg)

 **Figure 1.:** RNAP core subunits are depicted by simplified differentially colored molecular surfaces. β is depicted transparent to reveal the path of nucleic acids through the enzyme.
 The positions of NusG CTD and αCTD, connected via flexible linkers, were chosen arbitrary.
 The locations of RNAP cleft loops individually deleted in this study, β Gate Loop (GL), β' Rudder Loop (RL) and β' Lid Loop (LL) are accentuated by ovals.
 The hypothetical path of the single stranded non-template DNA is depicted by a grey dashed line.
 The approximate location of GreA cleavage factor employed in backtracking experiments (see results) is depicted as a black dashed contour.
 The composite model was generated using the Thermus thermophilus TEC (Vassylyev et al., 2007), NusG NTD from the NusG-RNAP model in Martinez-Rucobo et al., 2011 and the elements from other structures (see Materials and methods).
-The duplex DNA immediately upstream of the RNA:DNA hybrid was modeled de novo as described in the Results section.DOI: http://dx.doi.org/10.7554/eLife.18096.003
+The duplex DNA immediately upstream of the RNA:DNA hybrid was modeled de novo as described in the Results section.

 The regulation of gene expression by NusG-like proteins, which include several paralogs in some bacterial species, is complex.
 Even the housekeeping NusG may exhibit opposite effects on transcription in vivo depending on the protein partner(s) bound to its CTD domain.
 Furthermore, NusG from different bacteria display seemingly opposite effects on transcription by their cognate RNAPs in a purified in vitro system lacking the downstream components.
 The E. coli NusG has an intrinsic stimulatory effect on transcript elongation in vitro (Bar-Nahum et al., 2005; Burova et al., 1995), which persists when an isolated NusG NTD is used (Mooney et al., 2009b).
 It is hypothesized that this intrinsic stimulatory effect of NusG NTD may allow RNAP to transcribe more efficiently in vivo when coupled with the downstream processes and slower if the coupling is broken (McGary and Nudler, 2013; Belogurov and Artsimovitch, 2015; Burmann and Rösch, 2011).
 However, NusG from Thermus thermophilus slows down its cognate RNAP in vitro (Sevostyanova and Artsimovitch, 2010), whereas Bacillus subtilis NusG stimulates pausing by interacting with specific sequences in the non-template DNA (Yakhnin et al., 2008, 2016).
 We later suggest that these apparent incongruences result from the superimposition of several distinct consequences of the NusG NTD binding to the RNAP and considerable differences in the elongation properties of these RNAPs.
 But first we consider the mechanistic details of the elongation stimulation by E. coli NusG.